matthewmaier/howstr-livecode/readme.md

 ## Installation

+To run Howstr as a standalone:
+Get the appropriate desktop application for your OS in the Howstr_Alpha folder.

+To run Howstr from the Livecode IDE:
-Download the community (open source) version of Livecode (version 7) http://livecode.com/download/ Open the "platyvue alpha.livecode" stack in the IDE
+Download the community (open source) version of Livecode (version 8, highest DP) http://downloads.livecode.com/livecode/ Open the "howstr alpha.livecode" stack in the IDE
-In Platyvue, open the "shepard example.plat" file

 ## API Reference